 - Water is a natural skin cleanser, as it removes impurities out of the body like bacteria.
 Having a healthy eating lifestyle and exercising can also keep your blood pumping and gives the skin that rich and smooth tone.

-- Another thing you can do to keep your skin healthy is to make simple changes to your lifestyle, such as having a balanced diet with plenty of antioxidants like green tea and using good skin care products to protect the it from environmental factors.
+- Another thing you can do to keep your skin healthy is to make simple changes to your lifestyle, such as having a balanced diet with plenty of antioxidants like green tea and using good skincare products to protect it from environmental factors.

 11 Beauty Tips for Teenagers

 - Using a good foam cleanser to clean your face is a good way to keep your skin free from bacteria, exfoliated, and healthy.
 Restrict your face washes to twice per day, and avoid scrubbing hard to prevent further irritation of the skin, by way of additional oil secreted by the skin.
-Facial cleansing brushes do a very good job and leave the skin ready to apply your favorite skin care products.
+Facial cleansing brushes do a very good job and leave the skin ready to apply your favourite skincare products.

 - One of the best things you can do for your skin is to never mess with your pimples, or you will risk them spreading, and all your efforts at control will go to waste.

 - Reduce the use of cosmetics.
 If you must use them, buy "non-comedogenic" products, which won't clog the pores.

 - Make it a point never to leave your makeup on while you go to bed.
 Ensure that you rinse your face clean beforehand, in order to enable your skin to breathe freely at night.

 - Long hair falling on your face can transfer sebum to your skin, further aggravating it.
 Tying up long hair at the back of your head will substantially reduce this risk.